weestack/helius.dk/mkdocs/blog/posts/Writing a Raydium sniper in Rust.md

 ## Accepting variables from a .env file
 The first step is to create a secure and convenient way to store important variables for our sniper, such as paid RPC and WSS connections, private keys, snipe amounts, fee amounts, and other data.
 For security reasons, we should avoid adding this information to Git.
 This will be handled in the shared library mentioned earlier.

-!!! example "Creating files for our library"
+!!! tip "Creating files for our library"
 ```bash
 cargo new --lib utils
 sed -i -e 's/name.workspace = true/name = "utils"/g' utils/Cargo.toml